On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 \section{Collision-avoidance for higher order singular systems}

-In this section, we study under what conditions the system \eqref{CS} can avoid collisions and then yields a global solution.
-According to \cite{CCM17,ZZ20}, for the case $\psi(r)=r^{-\alpha}$, $r>0$, the exponent $\alpha=1$ is critical for collision-avoidance for the original deterministic C-S model.
+In this section, we study under what conditions the system \eqref{CS} can avoid collisions and then have a global solution.
+According to \cite{CCM17,ZZ20}, in the case $\psi(r)=r^{-\alpha}$, $r>0$, the exponent $\alpha=1$ is critical for collision-avoidance for the original deterministic C-S model.
 We will prove that, with probability one, collisions will not occur in this case for the stochastic model \eqref{CS}.
 We first prove the collision-avoidance for one-dimensional case, which will clearly show our strategy.

-\begin{lemma} Let $d=1$.
+\begin{proposition} Let $d=1$.
 Suppose the assumptions in Theorem \ref{local} hold.
-Assume in addition that \begin{itemize} \item[(i).] there exists $\e>0$ such that $\int_{\R^{2N}}\|v\|_2^\e\mu_0(dx,dv)<\infty$, and \item[(ii).] $\psi$ is non-increasing and $|\Psi(r)|\to+\infty$ as $r\to0$, where $\Psi$ is a primitive function of $\psi$. \end{itemize} Then the system \eqref{CS} admits a unique global strong solution.
+Assume in addition that \begin{itemize} \item[(i)] there exists $\e>0$ such that $\int_{\R^{2N}}\|v\|_2^\e\mu_0(dx,dv)<\infty$, and \item[(ii)] $\psi$ is non-increasing on $(0,\infty)$, and $|\Psi(r)|\to+\infty$ as $r\to0$, where $\Psi$ is a primitive function of $\psi$. \end{itemize} Then the system \eqref{CS} admits a unique global strong solution.
 Moreover, with probability one the trajectories of this solution do not collide in finite time, i.e.,

-\end{lemma} \begin{remark} (i).
+\end{proposition} \begin{remark} (i).
 Since any two primitive functions of $\psi$ are differed by a constant, the assumption that $|\Psi(r)|\to+\infty$ as $r\to0$ is independent of the choice of the primitive function $\Psi$.
-Moreover, the singularity of $\Psi$ at 0 also yields the singularity of $\psi$ at 0.
+Moreover, it is easy to see from the singularity of $\Psi$ at 0 and the continuity and non-increasing of $\psi$ that

 (ii).
-One can see from the assumptions that the collision-avoidance only relates to the singularity of $\psi$ at 0.
+One can see from the assumptions that in our content, the collision-avoidance only relates to the singularity order of $\psi$ at 0 but has nothing to do with the decay rate of $\psi$ at infinity.
+We will see in Section \ref{sec:5} as well as in \ref{App-A} and \ref{App-B} where flocking behaviour is investigated, that the situation is exactly opposite, which means the flocking behaviour only relates to the decay rate of $\psi$ at infinity, but has nothing to do with the singularity order of $\psi$ at 0.